In this article we describe what happens in the Kick-off Workshop and how you can prepare for it as a team member as well as a coach. Let's go!

 1 full day + preparation and documentation

-Project Charter completed and aligned with innovation manager and sponsor
+Check that the Project Charter is completed and aligned with Team Manager and Sponsor

-Availability of sponsor during Kick-off workshop checked and short visit scheduled (15min.) / alternatively: A short video message from the sponsor is recorded and uploaded to the Project Workspace
+Agree with the Sponsor about his/her availability during the Kick-off Workshop and that a short visit is scheduled (30 min.) / alternatively: A short video message from the Sponsor is recorded and uploaded to the Project Workspace

 We consider the Kick-off Workshop as a success...